gabemontero/model-catalog-bridge/README.md

 Rather, visit the team's [RHDHPAI Jira project and the 'model-registry-bridge' component](https://issues.redhat.com/issues/?jql=project%20%3D%20RHDHPAI%20AND%20component%20%3D%20model-registry-bridge).

+## Prerequisites

+- An OpenShift cluster with 3x worker nodes, with at least 8 CPU, and 32GB memory per node.
+   - `m6i.2xlarge` or `g5.2xlarge` (if GPUs are needed)

 ## Usage

 Either via the command line, or from your favorite Golang editor, set the following environment variables as follows